technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image146.png)

-14. Enter below details and then click on **Deploy**.
+14. Enter the below details and then click on **Deploy**.
 Deployment takes 5-10 min to complete.

     - Select **Create a new web app** radio button

-    - Name : should be unique name (eg `mlappchatappXXXX` - XXXX can be unique number)
+    - Name: should be a unique name (eg `mlappchatappXXXX` - XXXX can be a unique number)

-    - Subscription : Your Azure subscription
+    - Subscription: Your Azure subscription

     - Resource group - your resource existing resource group

-    - Location - West US / East US/East US 2 ( usually east us has high demand and deployment may fail).
+    - Location - West US / East US/East US 2 ( usually East US has high demand and deployment may fail).
 You can use the same location as the hub

-    - Pricing plan : Standard (S1) /S2
+    - Pricing plan: Standard (S1) /S2

     ![](./media/image147.png)